Facebook Like

 As always, IDA Ireland, the country’s agency responsible for attracting foreign direct investment, had a hand to play in today’s jobs announcement.
 The agency’s chief executive, Barry O’Leary, praised social media as a “key strategic industry for Ireland in terms of job creation, and no brand name better represents that sector’s thriving growth than Facebook”.

 Ireland continues to see high-profile tech companies establish themselves and expand in the country.
-Just last week, eBay, having first established a base in the country almost 10 years ago, announced that it was to create further 450 jobs in Dundalk, bringing the total number of personnel employed between sister companies eBay and PayPal to 2,300 in Ireland.
+Just last week, eBay, having first established a base in the country almost 10 years ago, announced that it was to create a further 450 jobs in Dundalk, bringing the total number of personnel employed between sister companies eBay and PayPal to 2,300 in Ireland.

-Promising startups growing out of Ireland, like Cork-based Trustev (which secured €300,000 investment last week), CoderDojo, Datahug, Storyful, and the Web Summit team, to name but few, bring hope to to a beleaguered economy that exports over 6,000 talented and well-educated young adults each month.
+Promising startups growing out of Ireland, like Cork-based Trustev (which secured €300,000 investment last week), CoderDojo, Datahug, Storyful, and the Web Summit team, to name but a few, bring hope to to a beleaguered economy that exports over 6,000 talented and well-educated young adults each month.